-Data on real market value for this time period should be taken with a grain of salt.
-The local and national real estate market was booming during this period, demonstrated by more than average annual growth of more than 8% for Multnomah County during this period.
-However, the region has seen three consecutive years of declining real market values since 2008, and a detailed analysis of property values in the Portland Harbor is likely to mirror these broader regional trends.
-In other words, changes in real market value in the Portland Harbor reflect not only economic activity in the area, but also broader real estate trends, and therefore is not an ideal measure of land use efficiency in the harbor.
+Data on real market value for this time period should be treated cautiously.
+The local and national real estate markets were booming during this period.
+Multnomah County real estate values grew at above average rates: more than 8% during this period.
+The region has now had three consecutive years of declining real market values since 2008; a detailed analysis of property values in the Portland Harbor would probably mirror these broader regional trends.
+Over a long period (long enough to include the ups and downs of several business cycles-say, 20 years) inflationadjusted changes in real market value in the Portland Harbor might be a useful indicator of land-use efficiency.
+For shorter periods, it is not a measure that can be used without interpretation.